-Although Halcrow has been unable to undertake a detailed review of SunWater's operations expenditure, on the basis of the information provided by SunWater, Halcrow is generally satisfied that the expenditure appears to be reasonable.
-A definitive assessment of prudency and efficiency has not, however, been possible from the information provided.
+Although Halcrow has been unable to undertake a detailed review of SunWater's operations expenditure, on the basis of the information provided by SunWater, Halcrow was generally satisfied that the expenditure appeared to be reasonable.
+A definitive assessment of prudency and efficiency was not, however, possible from the information provided.

-In Volume 1, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.
+In the Draft Report,, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.

-The Authority notes that Halcrow concluded that the expenditure appears to be reasonable, however, it was unable to draw definitive conclusions on the prudency and efficiency of proposed expenditures due to the insufficient information provided by SunWater.
-The Authority also notes that Halcrow did not recommend any adjustments to SunWater's operations costs.
+The Authority noted that Halcrow concluded that the expenditure appears to be reasonable, however, it was unable to draw definitive conclusions on the prudency and efficiency of proposed expenditures due to the insufficient information provided by SunWater.
+The Authority also noted that Halcrow did not recommend any adjustments to SunWater's operations costs.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.